openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 A critical part of a cloud's scalability is the amount of effort that it takes to run your cloud.
-To minimize the operational cost of running your cloud, set up and use an automated deployment and configuration infrastructure with a configuration management system, such as Puppet or Chef.
-Combined, these systems greatly reduce manual effort and the chance for operator error.cloud computing minimizing costs of
+To minimize the operational cost of running your cloud, set up and use an automated deployment and configuration infrastructure with a configuration management system, such as :term:`Puppet` or :term:`Chef`.
+Combined, these systems greatly reduce manual effort and the chance for operator error.

 This infrastructure includes systems to automatically install the operating system's initial configuration and later coordinate the configuration of all services automatically and centrally, which reduces both manual effort and the chance for error.
 Examples include Ansible, CFEngine, Chef, Puppet, and Salt.
-You can even use OpenStack to deploy OpenStack, named TripleO (OpenStack On OpenStack).PuppetChef
+You can even use OpenStack to deploy OpenStack, named TripleO (OpenStack On OpenStack).

 Automated Deployment
 ~~~~~~~~~~~~~~~~~~~~